shieldoo/shieldoo-mesh-docker-compose/README.md

 - `SERVER_JOBAPIKEY`: The secret for communication with Shieldoo job API.
 - `OAUTHSERVER_SECRET`: Shieldoo's internal OAuth server secret.
 - `LIGHTHOUSES_SECRET`: The secret for lighthouse communication.
-- Generate JWKS keys for Shieldoo's OAuth server.
+- Generate JWKS keys for Shieldoo's OAuth server in folder shieldoo-mesh-oauth/jwks - [see there](https://github.com/shieldoo/shieldoo-mesh-docker-compose#rsa-keypair-generation-for-rsa256-jwt)
+- generate new CA keys in folder shieldoo-mesh-admin/ca - [see there](https://github.com/shieldoo/shieldoo-mesh-docker-compose#generate-nebula-ca)

 ### Local development